sengeezer/troomba/README.md

 ## Development

 * To run the app in development mode (reload on save), run `npm run dev` instead of `npm run start`.

+## Next steps

+* Split code to make it more readable
+* Reduce reliance on asyc/await where possible
+* Increase resilience by checking validity / format of input
+* Add unit tests to test robustness of application logic